iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > Uninstalled.
 Great idea, but too power intensive.
 Left the phone on charge over night and the battery only gained 2%.<br> :date: __2020-12-09 10:34:19__

-> Nice concept like SETI@Home but T+C are suspect.
-They say accuracy of data sent by vodaphone isn't guaranteed.
-Yes this is probably template language but it says what it says.
-No point in burning power on inaccurate info for calculations.
-Also couldn't find info on project vetting, how do I know I'm not doing someone's Bitcoin mining?
-Will reinstall when T+C specific to project is available and vetting info publicised<br> :date: __2020-12-04 23:43:14__

 #### 1-star reviews